Ivan Aleksić

-Ivan Aleksić (born 6 March 1993) is a Croatian footballer who plays as a left back for Višnjevac.
-Also, he is currently a coach at HNK Vukovar '91 U19.
+Ivan Aleksić (born 6 March 1993) is a Croatian footballer who plays as a left-back for NK Borac Bobota.
+Alongside his playing career, he is also active as a coach and currently serves as a head coach of the HNK Vukovar '91 U14 team.

+In his coaching role with the HNK Vukovar ’91 U19 team during the 2025–26 season, he won the championship title in the Second NL A.

 Club career

 Aleksić was born in Osijek on 6 March 1993.
-On 22 July 2011, Aleksić made his professional debut playing for NK Osijek against NK Rijeka, wearing the number 14.
-He made a total of 32 official appearances for NK Osijek.
-He moved to FK Jagodina in summer 2014 to play in the Serbian SuperLiga for the Autumn half season.
+He made his professional debut for NK Osijek on 22 July 2011 in a match against NK Rijeka, wearing the number 14 shirt.
+During his time at the club, he made 32 official appearances.

+In the summer of 2014, he moved to FK Jagodina and played in the Serbian SuperLiga during the autumn part of the season.

-In January 2015, Aleksić left Serbia to play for NK Inter Zaprešić.
-Aleksić played his first game as a team starter against HNK Segesta Sisak in February 2015.
-He scored his first goal for NK Inter Zaprešić against HNK Segesta Sisak on 27 March 2015.
-He helped NK Inter Zaprešić return to the Prva HNL.
+In January 2015, Aleksić signed for NK Inter Zaprešić.
+He made his first start in February 2015 against HNK Segesta Sisak and scored his first goal for the club against the same opponent on 27 March 2015.
+He was part of the squad that achieved promotion to the Prva HNL.

-In the summer of 2015 Aleksić signed for NK Novigrad.
-In the season 2015/2016 played for NK Novigrad when they qualified for the Druga HNL.
+In the summer of 2015, he joined NK Novigrad.
+During the 2015–16 season, Novigrad qualified for the Druga HNL.

-On 19 July 2018, he joined Icelandic team KR.
-In the same month, Aleksić joined Keflavík on loan for the remainder of the season.
-On 30 July 2018, Aleksić made his league debut.
+On 19 July 2018, Aleksić joined Icelandic club KR.
+Later that month, he was loaned to Keflavík ÍF for the remainder of the season.
+He made his league debut on 30 July 2018.

-In September 2019, Aleksić signed for NK GOŠK Dubrovnik.

-In January 2020, he moved to BSK Bijelo Brdo.
+In September 2019, he signed for NK GOŠK Dubrovnik, before moving to BSK Bijelo Brdo in January 2020.

-In the summer of 2021 Aleksić signed for HNK Vukovar '91.
-In the 2021/2022 season, the HNK Vukovar '91 team won the 3rd HNL, and advanced to a higher rank.
-Ivan Aleksić scored 11 goals and was the club's second scorer.
-As a player of HNK Vukovar '91, he played 72 times and scored 16 goals.
+In the summer of 2021, Aleksić joined HNK Vukovar '91.
+In the 2021–22 season, the club won the Treća HNL and earned promotion.
+He scored 11 goals, finishing as the club's second-highest scorer.
+Overall, he made 72 appearances and scored 16 goals for the club.

-In July 2024, Aleksić moved to NK Radnički Dalj.
+In July 2024, Aleksić signed for NK Radnički Dalj.

+In the summer of 2025, Aleksić signed for NK Višnjevac, where he made 13 appearances and scored four goals.
+During the winter transfer window, he moved to NK Croatia Bogdanovci.

 International career

-Aleksić started his international career in the U15 national team.
-He played his first international match on 14 May 2008.
+Aleksić began his international career with the Croatia under-15 national team, making his debut on 14 May 2008.

-Aleksić has played for Croatia at every level from the under-15s to the under-20s.

-Most notably, he was fielded in all of the three matches the under-20 team played in the group stage of the 2013 FIFA U-20 World Cup.
-Aleksić won 50 caps with the youth teams of the Croatia national team and remains uncapped with the senior team.
+He represented Croatia at all youth levels from under-15 to under-20.
+Most notably, he appeared in all three group-stage matches for the Croatia under-20 team at the 2013 FIFA U-20 World Cup.
+In total, Aleksić earned 50 caps across Croatia's youth national teams and has not been capped at senior international level.

-Managerial career
+Coaching career

-Aleksić passed his UEFA C license in 2023, and in the summer of 2025 he also passed his UEFA B license.
-He currently works as an assistant coach at HNK Vukovar '91 U19.
+Aleksić obtained his UEFA C coaching licence in 2023 and completed his UEFA B licence in the summer of 2025.
+He currently works as the head coach of the HNK Vukovar '91 U-15 team.

 Personal life

-He was born in Osijek and has Croatian citizenship.
+Aleksić was born in Osijek and holds Croatian citizenship.
 In 2024, he married his wife Martina.
+In 2025, the couple welcomed their daughter, Lora.